stephansturges/OpenLander/README.md

 Free-to-use landing-zone detection for UAV using Luxonis cameras and segmentation AI.

+# UPDATE 2022 09 20
+New version of the neural network released, trained on x10 more data.
+This version outputs a single "obstacle" class in Openlander.
+Accuracy is really good :) !

 # Prerequisites:

 You will need any Luxonis device with an RGB camera and the correct version of the depthai-python library installed for your platform and device combination.
 In terms of real-world use I would recommend that you get a device with a global shutter RGB camera with high light sensitivity and relatively low optical distortion.